Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

-There is one problem with this theorem for the purposes of semilinear equations: the resonant terms with $\Im\sigma_j\geq 0$ which give rise to unbounded, or at most just bounded, terms in the expansion which become larger when one takes powers of these, or when one iteratively applies the $\cP^{-1}$ (with the latter being the only issue if $\Im\sigma_j=0$ and the pole is simple).
+There is one problem with this theorem for the purposes of semilinear equations: the resonant terms with $\Im\sigma_j\geq 0$ which give rise to unbounded, or at most just bounded, terms in the expansion which become larger when one takes powers of these, or when one iteratively applies $\cP^{-1}$ (with the latter being the only issue if $\Im\sigma_j=0$ and the pole is simple).

-As an example of the limitations this causes, consider an asymptotically de Sitter space $(\tilde M,\tilde g)$.
-We then blow up a point $p$ at the future boundary $\tilde X_+$, as discussed in the introduction, to obtain the analogue of the static model of de Sitter space $M=[\tilde M;p]$ with the pulled back metric $g$, which is a b-metric near the front face (but away from the side face); let $\cP=\Box_g-\lambda$.
-If $\tilde M$ is actual de Sitter space, then $M$ is the actual static model; otherwise the metric of the asymptotically de Sitter space, frozen at $p$, induces a de Sitter metric, $g_0$, which is well defined at the front face of the blow up $M$ (but away from its side faces) as a b-metric.
+Concretely, we now consider an asymptotically de Sitter space $(\wt M,\wt g)$.
+We then blow up a point $p$ at the future boundary $\wt X_+$, as discussed in the introduction, to obtain the analogue of the static model of de Sitter space $M=[\wt M;p]$ with the pulled back metric $g$, which is a b-metric near the front face (but away from the side face); let $\cP=\Box_g-\lambda$.
+If $\wt M$ is actual de Sitter space, then $M$ is the actual static model; otherwise the metric of the asymptotically de Sitter space, frozen at $p$, induces a de Sitter metric, $g_0$, which is well defined at the front face of the blow up $M$ (but away from its side faces) as a b-metric.
 In particular, the resonances in the `static region' of any asymptotically de Sitter space are the same as in the static model of actual de Sitter space.

-On actual de Sitter space, the poles of $\widehat\cP^{-1}$ are those on the hyperbolic space in the interior of the light cone equipped by a potential, as described in \cite[Lemma~7.11]{Va07}, or indeed in \cite[Proposition~4.2]{Va12} where essentially the present notation is used.\footnote{In \cite[Lemma~7.11]{Va07} $-\sigma^2$ plays the same role as $\sigma^2$ here or in \cite[Proposition~4.2]{Va12}.} As shown in Corollary~7.18 of \cite{Va07}, converted to our notation, the only possible poles are in
+On actual de Sitter space, the poles of $\widehat\cP^{-1}$ are those on the hyperbolic space in the interior of the light cone equipped by a potential, as described in \cite[Lemma~7.11]{Va07}, or indeed in \cite[Proposition~4.2]{Va12} where essentially the present notation is used.\footnote{In \cite[Lemma~7.11]{Va07} $-\sigma^2$ plays the same role as $\sigma^2$ here or in \cite[Proposition~4.2]{Va12}.} As shown in Corollary~7.18 of \cite{Va07}, converted to our notation, the only possible poles are at